Translate

 Dear Father Christmas,

 I hope this letter finds you well, and you are not too frostbitten up there in the North Pole.
-Here is my Christmas wishlist for your perusal.
+Here is my Christmas wish list for your perusal.

 First, I’d like an unlimited supply of patience.
 You see, I’m trying to adult, and it’s not going as smoothly as I’d hoped.
 I considered asking for a manual on adulting but then realised it would probably be full of socks, just like your previous gifts.
 So, patience it is.